 makemigrations command yourself.

-Create an admin account¶
+Create an admin account

-You can then create your first user account:
+Using the virtualenv created before, create your first user account:

 python api/manage.py createsuperuser

 If you ever want to change a user’s password from the command line, just run: